In Montgomery’s long neglected east county, a new map stirs hope for stronger representation

 “The hope is that this map will — might — give folks a sense of their own political power in a way that they never saw before,” said Valerie Ervin, a former council member who pushed for the new district.

-Seasoned advocates warn, however, that in communities where as many as half of households are low-income, any meaningful change in representation still hinges on the strength of candidates and their ability to mobilize working class — sometimes transient — voters, who often have more pressing needs than an election months away.
+Seasoned advocates warn, however, that in communities whereas many as half of households are low-income, any meaningful change in representation still hinges on the strength of candidates and their ability to mobilize working class — sometimes transient — voters, who often have more pressing needs than an election months away.

 Candidates are running against one another as much as they are running against disillusionment.